0xJepsen/HashCollision/README.md

 The second domain optimization is regarding the phenomena of two private keys sharing an address.
 Because private/public keys are 256 bits and addresses are 160 bits, by the pigeon hole principle there exists multiple private/public key pairs that share an address.

+## Meeting Notes

+Need to find distributin of Keccak256

 ## Run the program

 -```pip install secrets```